ntiss/sonar-apigee-plugin/README.md

 Finally :
  * Activate all rules in the sonar way profile or make the "Sonar way Apigee" quality profile as default.
+ * Add `.wsdl` as suffix to be analyzed in the XMLPlugin administration.

 ### Build